dustinpfister/blog_posts/_posts/js-javascript-form.md

 ### 1.2 - Text type input element

 Another type of input element typically used for forms would be the text type input element.
+This is one way of creating a way to allow a user to input some text, but with input elements of type text it is more for the sake of inputing data for a field of data, and not so much a large body of text.
+In the event that I want to have an element that will be a a large body of text it is generally better to go with a text area element.

 ```html
 <html>